EOEPCA/deployment-guide/docs/prerequisites/tls.md

 ## Exposed Service TLS

-For services that are extrernally exposed via the ingress controller, there are several options to establish the TLS certificates for each service.
+For services that are externally exposed via the ingress controller, there are several options to establish the TLS certificates for each service.

 ### Dynamic using Cert-Manager